Mongolian Beef Meatballs:

 With a great sauce like this Mongolian beef meatball sauce, you don’t need the meatballs to be homemade to enjoy the dish.

-Can I Cook Meatballs In The Instant Pot?
+How to Cook In The Instant Pot:

 Whether you prefer a crockpot or pressure cooker, you can use either to make this Mongolian Beef Meatball recipe.
 The pressure cooker speeds things up considerably, so it is a great option if you don’t plan ahead!
 Or if your slow cooker is already busy with something like this artichoke dip.